 How To Add Your SSH Key To RunCloud Server

 In the key vault, you need to add your public SSH key.
-You can either use your existing key, or generate a new one using the following command:
+You can either use your existing key or generate a new one using the following command:

 ssh-keygen -t rsa

-We will create a new user account to avoid disturbing any files or settings in the existing user’s account.
+We will create a new user account to avoid disturbing files or settings in the existing user’s account.
 To do this, go to your server settings and open the “System User” tab.
 In this tab, create a new user with sudo privileges.

-On the next screen, use the saved key from the SSH key vault and select the user that we just created.
+On the next screen, use the saved key from the SSH key vault and select the user we just created.

 ssh <username>@<ip address> -i <path to private key>